 Currently Funded Research

-Research and breeding methods are based on thoroughly tested techniques developed at Oregon State University, University of Nebraska–Lincoln, Rutgers University, and Arbor Day Farm.
-The four Consortium partners represent more than 70 cumulative years of hazelnut research and breeding.
+Research and breeding methods are based on thoroughly tested techniques developed at Oregon State University, University of Nebraska–Lincoln, Rutgers University, University of Missouri Center for Agroforestry, and Arbor Day Farm.
+The five Consortium partners represent more than 70 cumulative years of hazelnut research and breeding.
 Here are a few of the grants the Consortium members have been engaged in:

 - M. Hanna, Y Xu, and S. Josiah: USDA – Nebraska Department of Agriculture Specialty Crop Block Grant.
 Hybrid hazelnut: an alternative oilseed crop in Nebraska.